-- Developments larger than one acre should emphasize neighborhood context and draw upon surrounding densities, building scales and types, landscaping, and other surrounding neighborhood features. - Optimize street, bicycle, and pedestrian connectivity to adjacent neighborhoods and other 20-minute walking destinations.

-- Create neighborhood focal points, gateways, and centers.
+- Developments larger than one acre should emphasize neighborhood context and draw upon surrounding densities, building scales and types, landscaping, and other surrounding neighborhood features. - · Optimize street, bicycle, and pedestrian connectivity to adjacent neighborhoods and other 20-minute walking destinations. - · Create neighborhood focal points, gateways, and centers.
 These could include such elements as a pocket park, formal square with landscaping, or a neighborhoodserving land use.
 These should convey a welcoming and open-to-the-general-public environment. - Ensure that appropriate linkages to neighborhood destinations are provided. - Respect historic and environmental assets through site design, transportation networks, and architectural design strategies. - Redevelopment or rehabilitation of existing structures, or new infill development of single lots or developments less than one acre, should complement the context of the surrounding land uses.
-Furthermore, single lots or small-scaled developments should not dominate or detract from the neighborhood context. - In new development or redevelopment projects, utilities could be placed underground if feasible and located so as to minimize potential conflicts with trees and other landscaping features. - Large developments should develop a traditional street grid with short blocks to reduce the need for circuitous trips. - Support incentive programs that increase owner occupancy and affordability (including approaches promoting both permanent affordability and home ownership for all income levels).
+Furthermore, single lots or small-scaled developments should not dominate or detract from the neighborhood context. - In new development or redevelopment projects, utilities could be placed underground if feasible and located so as to minimize potential conflicts with trees and other landscaping features. - Large developments should develop a traditional street grid with short blocks to reduce the need for circuitous trips.